conan-io/docs/getting_started.rst

 Installing dependencies
 --------------------------
+If you have a terminal with light colors, like the default gnome terminal in Ubuntu, set ``CONAN_COLOR_DARK=1`` to have a better contrast.
-Lets create a build folder, so temporary build files are put there, and install the requirements (pointing to the parent directory, as it is where the conanfile.txt is):
+Then create a build folder, so temporary build files are put there, and install the requirements (pointing to the parent directory, as it is where the conanfile.txt is):